How to Choose a Tumble Dryer: UK Buyer Guide

-Choosing a tumble dryer is much easier when you do it in the right order.
-This UK guide walks you through the key decisions step by step, so you can choose the right type, size and price point before comparing too many models.
+Choosing a tumble dryer is much easier when you make the big decisions in the right order.
+This UK guide walks you through dryer type, drum size, running costs, noise, placement and budget before you compare too many models.

 Best route for most buyers